mebeim/ctf-challenges/challenges/holym0le/src/README.md

 Build dependencies: the Python modules in `requirements.txt`.

-Use `make` to build the challenge an dalso the final attachment to distribute to players.
+Use `make` to build the challenge and also the final attachment to distribute to players.

 The [`build.py`](./build.py) script is responsible for the actual build (see `./build.py --help` for more info).
-The final product of the build are **two** QEMU disks containing the TempleOS bootloader, the OS and its filesystem, including the challenge files.
-The only difference between the two is that one (`build/disk-release.qcow2`) will contain the real flag and the other (`build/disk.qcow2`) will contain a redacted flag.
+The final product of the build are **two** QEMU disks containing the TempleOS bootloader, the OS and its filesystem, including the challenge files:

+- `build/disk.qcow2` will contain the real flag;
+- `build/disk-players.qcow2` will contain a redacted flag.

 **NOTE** that the timeouts in `build.py` used to wait for some installation steps are hardcoded and based on my machine.
 You may have to increase them if